01. What Is Immunotherapy?

 Monoclonal Antibodies

-Monoclonal antibodies (mABs) are antibodies that help the immune system identify dangerous materials or cells in the body.
-In cancer treatment, mABs can be used to let immune cells identify and fight tumors.
+Monoclonal antibodies (mAbs) are antibodies that help the immune system identify dangerous materials or cells in the body.
+In cancer treatment, mAbs can be used to let immune cells identify and fight tumors.

 So far, the FDA has approved a few monoclonal antibody treatments for cancer.
-Approved mAB treatments for mesothelioma include immune checkpoint inhibitors, a type of monoclonal antibody.
+Approved mAb treatments for mesothelioma include immune checkpoint inhibitors, a type of monoclonal antibody.
 As more clinical trials are completed, additional drugs may be approved.

 06. Future of Immunotherapy